 We crossed into Hungary mid morning, and already temperatures had reached over 100.
 We headed for the small town of Mohacs.
 Tonight was to be our first night of camping, and we were a bit unprepared.
 Not having found camping fuel in any of the communities thus far, we had no way of cooking food.
 Also on our to-do list was finding a bungee cord and bug spray.
-We soon found out however, that they spoke even less English here than in Serbia or Croatia (mostly German or the local dialect), and these items were extremely difficult to find.
-We resigned to eating cereal for dinner and breakfast and free-camped on a small sandy public beach.

 The next morning we woke up early and rode on to Baja where we hoped to find what we needed.
 After wandering around for awhile and playing charades with the locals (go ahead, try acting out “I need a bungee cord” to someone who doesn’t speak English… it’s super hard!) we found one item on our to-do list in a car repair store next to the nude magazines….
 Go figure.